Thomasasia/Imgur-Image-Finder/README.md

     json

 ## Known Issues:
-    If the program doesn't find any gallaries, the program will break.
+    If the program doesn't find any galleries, the program will break.